All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • IGFBP-3: GH-dependent binding protein.
 Adds specificity to IGF-1 interpretation.
 Low IGFBP-3 with low IGF-1 supports GH deficiency.
 High IGFBP-3 with high IGF-1 confirms GH axis activation.

-• Fasting insulin and glucose: Monitor the metabolic effects of GH optimization.
+• Fasting insulin and glucose: Monitor the metabolic effects of GH improvement.
 GH is a counter-regulatory hormone that promotes hepatic glucose output.
-Sustained GH optimization should not worsen insulin sensitivity.
+Sustained GH improvement shouldn't worsen insulin sensitivity.

-• Body composition (DEXA): Lean mass and visceral fat trends are functional outcomes of GH optimization.
+• Body composition (DEXA): Lean mass and visceral fat trends are functional outcomes of GH improvement.
 Track every 6 months.

 • Sleep architecture: Deep sleep duration and percentage via wearable.
 The physiological coupling of GH and slow-wave sleep means deep sleep metrics are indirect GH markers.